HollisChen/NoteSharing/Neuroscience and AI/G.R.Yang PhD Thesis Reading Notes.md

 ### What are SST-positive neurons?

-SST-positive neurons refers to nerve cells (neurons) that express the gene for somatostatin (SST) and produce the somatostatin peptide hormone.
-These neurons are found in various regions of the brain and in other parts of the body, including the hypothalamus and the gut.
+SST-positive (SST+) neurons refers to neurons that express the gene for somatostatin (SST) and produce the somatostatin peptide hormone.

+SST-positive neurons, also known as somatostatin-expressing (SOM or SST) interneurons, are a specific subtype of inhibitory interneurons found in the brain.
+These neurons are characterized by their expression of somatostatin, a neuropeptide that acts as an inhibitory neurotransmitter.

+SST-positive neurons are a subtype of GABAergic interneurons, meaning they release gamma-aminobutyric acid (GABA) as their main inhibitory neurotransmitter.
+They are primarily found in the cerebral cortex and play essential roles in regulating neural activity within cortical circuits.

+SST-positive interneurons mainly target the dendrites of pyramidal neurons, which allows them to modulate the integration of excitatory inputs from other neurons.
+By targeting dendrites, they help control the processing of incoming signals and prevent excessive activation of the target neurons.
+They are also involved in synaptic plasticity, which is essential for learning and memory.

-In the hypothalamus, SST-positive neurons are found in several nuclei, such as the periventricular nucleus, the arcuate nucleus and the dorsal hypothalamic area.
-These neurons play a critical role in regulating hormone secretion, hunger and satiety, stress response, and other physiological functions.
+In summary, SST-positive neurons are inhibitory neurons in the brain that express somatostatin and play important roles in regulating neural activity within cortical circuits.

-In the gut, SST-positive neurons are found in the enteric nervous system (ENS) and can modulate the release of other hormones and neurotransmitters, regulate gastrointestinal motility, and control the secretions of digestive enzymes and fluids.

-SST-positive neurons can be identified by immunohistochemistry, which is a technique that uses antibodies that specifically bind to SST protein and allows the visualization of these cells.
-This method is commonly used in research to study the distribution and functions of SST-positive neurons in the brain and other parts of the body.

 ### What is a peptide?